-Join Joseph Lowery for an in-depth discussion in this video Understanding social media APIs, part of Up and Running with Cloud Service APIs.
+Join Joseph Lowery for an in-depth discussion in this video Understanding social media APIs, part of Learning Cloud Service APIs.

 …Social media companies like Facebook, Twitter, and…Flickr are big believers in service APIs.…After all, when developers incorporate a particular API in…their app, they are, essentially, extending the social network.…In the balance of this chapter, we'll examine APIs for the…aforementioned top social media companies, but before we drill down to…the details, let's take a moment to get a better sense…of how social media APIs work and what they can do.…